go-go-golems/oak/pkg/doc/topics/03-pattern-matcher-and-ast-guide.md

 - `--include-anonymous`: include anonymous nodes in Lisp output

 ### 2) Run PAIP patterns (CLI)

+Execute structure-first patterns and refine results with flags or post-processing.

 The `pattern` command runs PAIP patterns anywhere in the converted AST: